18 Wheeler Accidents

 In many cases, the driver of the 18-wheeler involved in the accident will be driving on behalf of a company.
 Thus, in addition to pursuing claims against the driver of the truck, the plaintiff and their New Orleans 18-wheeler accident attorney may be able to pursue claims against the driver's employer.
 The plaintiff can allege that the employer should be held accountable for the driver's negligence under a theory of vicarious liability.
 The employer may also be held directly liable for negligently hiring or supervising the driver if the plaintiff can prove that the employer knew or reasonably should have known that the driver posed a risk of harm to other people.Consult an Experienced Personal Injury Attorney

 If you were injured in an accident with an 18-wheeler, you should consult an experienced attorney to discuss the circumstances surrounding your harm and the compensation that you may be able to recover.
 Cliff Cardone at the Cardone Law Firm is a trusted personal injury attorney who can craft persuasive arguments on your behalf to provide you with a strong chance of obtaining a successful result.
 Mr. Cardone assists victims throughout Louisiana.
 PHONE CARDONE.
-You can reach us at 504-522-3333, at 1-888-89-CARDONE, or through the online form to schedule a free and confidential consultation with an 18-wheeler accident lawyer in New Orleans.
+You can reach us at 504-522-3333, or through the online form to schedule a free and confidential consultation with an 18-wheeler accident lawyer in New Orleans.